Welcome to the

 A psychologist is trained as a scientist in the realm of human behavior.
 A psychologist is skilled in experimental methodology, has completed their own research and written a dissertation as a requirement for receiving their doctorate.
 While most psychologists become more focused upon treatment (known as clinical psychology), they keep abreast of new findings in the provision of mental health services.
 Most importantly, a psychologist can justify the treatment provided in both conceptual and research oriented terms.

 Wallace Wilkins, Ph.D.Resume•Email

-Insurance: Aetna (out-of-network), CIGNA (out-of-network), First Choice Health, Group Health – Alliant Plus, Group Health – Options, Healthcare Management Administration, KPS, Moda Health Plan, Multicare Connected Care Health Network, Northwest Sheet Metal Workers, Options Health Care, Regence Blue Shield PPO, Sound Health & Wellness Trust, Uniform Medical Plan, Value Options, Washington Employers Trust
+Insurance: Aetna (out-of-network), BridgeSpan Health, CIGNA (out-of-network), First Choice Health, Group Health Alliant Plus (not Alliant Select), Group Health Options (not Options Select), Healthcare Management Administration, KPS, Meritain, Moda Health Plan, Multicare Connected Care Health Network, Northwest Sheet Metal Workers, Options Health Care, Regence Blue Shield PPO, Sound Health & Wellness Trust, Uniform Medical Plan, Value Options, Washington Employers Trust

 Chris Miller, Ph.D.Resume•Email

 Insurance: First Choice Health, LifeWise of Washington, LyfeSynch, Premera, Regence Blue Shield

 Therapies & Treatments